 Street children are engaged in a daily struggle for survival in the big cities of Burundi.
 They are usually entirely at the mercy of violent and arbitrary behaviour.
 The crisis of 2015 caused the number of street children to increase significantly.
-As a result, we sponsor the admission of street children to two homes of Fondation Stamm in the capital Bujumbura and in Ngozi, an urban centre in the hinterland.
+As a result, we sponsor the admission of street children to two homes of Fondation Stamm in the former capital Bujumbura and in Ngozi, an urban centre in the hinterland.

 - Ensuring increased and stable harvests of highly nutritious vegetables and staple foods to improve food security for families